Independent Commissioning Assurance

 Executive Summary

-A concise overview of the assessment — overall programme completeness, key risks, and the readiness decision.
+A concise overview — overall programme completeness, key risks, and the independent readiness opinion.
 Written for non-technical stakeholders.

 02